 To take full advantage of your visit to China, we offer a variety of optional excursions, which must be purchased locally.
 These are not "seat in coach" excursions that pick up passengers in various hotels—all our optional excursions are operated for Friendly Planet groups only.
 See our detailed itinerary below for full descriptions of each excursion.

 Day 1: Depart USA.
 Depart the USA aboard your Air China flight to Shanghai, via Beijing.

 Passengers departing from LAX & IAH will leave the USA just after midnight on the morning of the Tour Date (Day 1).
 You must check-in at the airport the night before.

 Day 2: Shanghai.
 Arrive today in Shanghai, China's most modern city, often called the "Paris of the East."
 After passport control and customs, meet your guide and board your coach.
 En route to your hotel, enjoy a panoramic tour to Tian Zi Fang, a residential area in the French Concession made popular by small craft stores, coffee shops, trendy art studios and narrow alleys.
 Later, check in at your centrally located hotel.
 Accommodations: Broadway Mansion Hotel Shanghai.

 Passengers departing from JFK & IAD will arrive to Shanghai late in the evening of Day 2 and will follow a slightly different touring itinerary in Shanghai.

-Optional Excursion: Shanghai Acrobatic Show with Dinner, $35.
+Optional Excursion (purchased locally): Shanghai Acrobatic Show with Dinner, $35.
 This evening, take advantage of an optional dinner followed by an exciting acrobatics show.